gnadnivek/gnadnivek.github.io/README.md

 manipulation.
 Service is free only if data being written to it is not over a certain capacity ans size.
 Belongs to the same service and company as the Alexa voice service, allowing for easy integration of hardware and software.

+### Lambda Web Service

+Lambda is a service on the Amazon Web Service website for creating Alexa Skills.
+Using this we can create custom functionalities to install on to the Raspberry Pi.
+Service allows for multiple code languages, such as JavaScript, Python, NodeJS and many others.
+The variety in coding languages can allow for coding in a language we are familiar in.

 Construction
 ============